Skip to content

 Before beginning an HR audit, it is essential to establish the objective of the audit.
 The purpose of the audit should align with the organisation’s overall goals and objectives.
 For example, the audit may be conducted to identify areas of improvement in the performance appraisal process, employee retention, employee benefits, or any other area human resources are responsible for.

 The audit scope should be clearly defined, and the areas to be audited should be identified.
-These may include HR policies and procedures, employee files, compensation and benefits, employee training and development, and compliance with UK employment laws.
+These may include HR policies and procedures, employee files, compensation and benefits, employee training and development, Right to Work documentation, payroll compliance, and alignment with the Employment Rights Act 2025 and other applicable UK employment laws.

 Step 2: Gather Information